Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     {
         var flight = Flights.Find(f => f.Id == id);
         if (flight != null)

-        {
-            switch (newStatus)
-            {
-                case FlightStatus.Boarding:
-                    if (DateTime.Now > flight.DepartureTime)
-                    {
-                        return BadRequest("Cannot board, past departure time.");
+    /* Rest of the method bpdy */

     }

-                    break;

-                case FlightStatus.Departed:
-                    if (flight.Status != FlightStatus.Boarding)
-                    {
-                        return BadRequest("Flight must be in 'Boarding' status before it can be 'Departed'.");
 }

-                    break;

-                case FlightStatus.InAir:
-                    if (flight.Status != FlightStatus.Departed)
-                    {
-                        return BadRequest("Flight must be in 'Departed' status before it can be 'In Air'.");
-                    }
-                    break;

-                case FlightStatus.Landed:
-                    if (flight.Status != FlightStatus.InAir)
-                    {
-                        return BadRequest("Flight must be in 'In Air' status before it can be 'Landed'.");
-                    }

-                    break;

-                case FlightStatus.Cancelled:
-                    if (DateTime.Now > flight.DepartureTime)
-                    {
-                        return BadRequest("Cannot cancel, past departure time.");
-                    }
-                    break;

-                case FlightStatus.Delayed:
-                    if (flight.Status == FlightStatus.Cancelled)
-                    {
-                        return BadRequest("Cannot delay, flight is cancelled.");
-                    }
-                    break;

-                default:
-                    // Handle other statuses or unknown status return BadRequest("Unknown or unsupported flight status.");
-            }

-            flight.Status = newStatus;

-            return Ok($"Flight status updated to {newStatus}.");
-        }
-        else
-        {
-            return NotFound("Flight not found.");
-        }
-    }
-}
 ```

 > [!NOTE]
-> Note that the `UpdateFlightStatus` method has a high code complexity rating of 13, calculated by the [Cyclomatic Complexity metric](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
+> Note that the `UpdateFlightStatus` method has a high code complexity rating of 10+, calculated by the [Cyclomatic Complexity metric](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
 This is a good candidate for refactoring.

-- Select all the content of the `UpdateFlightStatus` method.
+- Select all the contents of the `UpdateFlightStatus` method.

 - Open GitHub Copilot Chat, click **+** to clear prompt history.